zjkmxy/zjkmxy.github.io/_posts/2020-11-24-chess-picking.md

 - We can reorder the $n+2,\ldots,2n$ rows in any permutation, as long as we do the same to those columns: $(n-1)!$
 - For the cycle part, the stablizer set size is equal to automorphisms of an *unlabeled* cycle: $2(n+1)$
   - It's hard to describe why verbally.
-But you can have a try: pick any row in the cycle to be the first row, and you'll find there is exactly 2 ways to do the rest.
+But you can have a try: pick any row in the cycle to be the first row, and you'll find there are exactly 2 ways to do the rest.

 Thus, the total number is $\|M\| = \frac{(2n)!^2}{2(n-1)!(n+1)}$.